-The package will be available to all HCF members who hold appropriate level of cover (Pregnancy & Birth related services) and have served the 12-month waiting period for obstetrics and pregnancy.
+The package will be available to all HCF members who hold appropriate level of cover* (pregnancy and birth related services) and have served the 12 month waiting period for obstetrics and pregnancy either with HCF or their previous fund.
 The excess the HCF member has chosen on their product still applies.

 HCF, Australia’s largest not-for-profit health fund protecting Australians since 1932, covers over 1.6 million members with health and life insurance, travel and pet insurance.
 On average over the last five years, HCF has paid out more cents in every dollar in premiums to members as benefits than the industry average.
 With over 35,000 specialists participating in its Medical Gap Cover Scheme and over 19,000 provider locations forming part of its More for You network, HCF gives members access to quality health care with no gaps or minimal costs compared to non-participating providers.
 To empower members to put their health first, HCF also offers a range of health and lifestyle services, mobile Victor Chang Health Checks and the HCF second opinion service.
 HCF’s national network of branches and Australian-based call centres have earned multi-award winning status.
 HCF members also have access to low cost, high quality services at HCF Dental Centres and HCF Eyecare Centres.
 Having contributed $50 million to support the health services research funded by the HCF Research Foundation, HCF is devoted to investing in the future of Australia’s health.
 HCF has been voted the most trusted health insurer 2 years in a row – as voted in the Roy Morgan Net Trust Survey 2018 & 2019.
 To learn more about HCF go to hcf.com.au/about-us